ccannon95/vx-protocol/docs/beacons.md

 3. **Destination chain mints/sends:**

-   * Once verified, the Chain B Beacon group mints VX-wrapped tokens (or sends assets) to the user’s destination address.
+   * Once verified, the Chain B Beacon group mints VX-wrapped tokens (or sends assets) to the user’s destination address **using the group’s multi-sig treasury key**.
    * Chain B group waits for confirmation that this transaction was included on-chain.

 4. **Final confirmation:**